 Go to the emergency room or call the local emergency number (such as 911) if you have difficulty breathing or develop other symptoms of severe asthma or anaphylaxis.
 These are emergency conditions.

 There is generally no way to prevent a drug allergy.

 If you have a known drug allergy, avoiding the medication is the best way to prevent an allergic reaction.
 You may also be told to avoid similar medicines.

 In some cases, a health care provider may approve the use of a drug that causes an allergy if you are first treated with corticosteroids (such as prednisone) and antihistamines (such as diphenhydramine).
 Do not try this without a health care provider's supervision.
 Pretreatment with corticosteroids and antihistamines has been shown to prevent anaphylaxis in people who need to get x-ray contrast dye.

-Celik G, Pichler WJ, Adkinson NF Jr. Drug Allergy.
-In Adkinson NF Jr., ed.
-Middleton's Allergy: Principles and Practice.
-7th ed.
-Philadelphia, Pa; Mosby Elsevier; 2008: chap 68.
+Celik G, Pichler WJ, Adkinson NF Jr. Drug allergy.
+In: Adkinson NF Jr., Bochner BS, Burks AW, et al., eds.
+In: Middleton's Allergy Principles and Practice.
+8th ed.
+Philadelphia, PA: Elsevier Mosby; 2013:chap 79.